Struggling to save money in your 20s? You’re not alone.

 - How I save 50% of my income (and how you can too)

 1. Always shop on Ebates

 If you need to buy something, why not get paid to shop online?
 I always shop with Ebates because I can earn up to 20% cash back on all my purchases.
-These is such an easy way to save money when shopping.
+These is such an easy way to save money in your 20s when shopping.

 Ebates has over 2,000 stores to choose from, which makes shopping online easy.
 When you make a purchase, Ebates will track your purchase and deposit the cash you’ve earned into your Ebates account within a few days.
 You can click here to get a $10 sign-up bonus with Ebates.